 |10.
 Cadillac||4 years/50,000 miles||6 years/70,000 miles||6 years/unlimited miles||6 years/70,000 miles|

 At a glance, it appears that Volkswagen has the best new car warranty because of the 6-year/72,000-mile bumper-to-bumper coverage, which remains accurate for 2018 and 2019 models.
-But the company’s numbers changed to 4 years or 50,000 miles with the 2020 models – moving it to the bottom of our top 10 for those vehicles.
+But the company’s numbers changed to 4 years or 50,000 miles with the 2020 models – moving it down the list of our top 10 for those vehicles.
 When it comes to 2020 models, Hyundai, Kia, and Genesis dominate with the best new car warranties on the market.

 While all of these brands sell cars and SUVs, you might notice that none of them have a truck in production right now.
 If you want a pickup with the best warranty, you have a variety of options to choose from.
 Chevrolet, GMC, Ram, Ford, and Jeep all offer the same 3-year/36,000-mile bumper-to-bumper coverage and 5-year/60,000-mile powertrain coverage.